mayanksroy/Website_Sanskriti/README.md

-# Website_Sanskriti
+# "Sanskriti" - the tradition goes on...
-"Sanskriti" - the tradition goes on
+Official Website of Cultural Committee of Meerut Institute of Engineering and Technology, Meerut